ErreKappa1/i3-conf_2.0/README_dep.txt

 That's a list of dependencies for this config

+-Awesome-font (for all the icons on polybar)
 -Feh (an image visualizer, just for background) -Gnome-screenshot (just a screenshot tool)
--PCmanFM (a graphical file manager, 'cuz im lazy af) -Polybar (a status bar that i find superior to standard i3-bar, config included) -Rofi (a program launcher)
+-Hack-font (a generic monospaced font that i use for pretty much everything) -PCmanFM (a graphical file manager, 'cuz im lazy af) -Polybar (a status bar that i find superior to standard i3-bar, config included) -Rofi (a program launcher)